Standing Rib Roast Recipe

 Instructions

-- 5Remove the pan from the oven.
-Transfer the meat to a cutting board, tent with foil, and let rest for at least 20 minutes before slicing and serving with the pan juices and onions.
+- 5Remove the skillet from heat.
+Transfer the steaks to a cutting board, tent loosely with foil, and let rest for 10 minutes while residual heat continues cooking the interior.

 Nutrition — Per Serving